Private Tours in Salzburg & Beyond | Walking Tours & Scenic Alpine Day Trips

 On the eve of Christmas, December 24, family members gather around a festive table.
 Poultry or fish dishes are served; for dessert, baked apples with cinnamon, strudel, or Kaisersсhmarrn, a pancake-like dish.
 The most persistent go to church at midnight.
 After the service, people go home and spend the following two holidays with their loved ones.
 It is common to go skiing or sledding.
 Many leave the cities to visit their elderly relatives.
 December 26th is also a public holiday.
 In Austria, it is called Stephanitag, or St. Stephen's Day, to honor the first Christian martyr.
 Read more: Public holidays in Austria.

 At the end of this article, I would like to give you some advice.
 Christmas is a family holiday.
-Therefore, December 24, 25 and 26 is not the best time to go to Austria for fun and loud festivities.
+Therefore, December 24, 25, and 26 are not the best times to go to Austria for fun and loud festivities.
 A lot of places stay closed.
 Almost all exciting events take place before and after Christmas.
 Note that New Year's Eve in Salzburg is a fantastic event worth visiting.
 Read more: New Year's Eve in the Old Town of Salzburg.

 Monday - Thursday 10:00 - 20:30